-If product adoption is the house, users are the key.
-After a product launch, organizations are often surprised when a new product doesn’t deliver expected results.
+If software product adoption is the house, users are the key.
+After a product launch, organizations are often surprised when a new product doesn’t deliver the expected results.

 Understanding Product Stakeholders (Users)

 Today, the term “stakeholder” dominates the corporate lexicon.
 Broadly, it is a term that describes everyone who has a stake or interest in the software product’s success.
 Yet, there are many different types of product stakeholders, or users, who perform very different functions.
 Product teams often believe they understand who their product stakeholders are and when to involve them in the software product lifecycle.
 If the users are typical (and there is only one type), that may be true.
 For enterprise applications that serve more than one user community, it can be challenging.
 Let’s look at the different types of stakeholders.

 - Technical Stakeholders

 The flow of involvement of each stakeholder starts with the inventor, or business sponsor, who has the vision for the product.
 Next, the digital strategy stakeholder delivers the market, user and competitive research to confirm the viability of the software product, as well as the business needs.
 A financial stakeholder is typically engaged early in the process, working to help fund the business case.
 Also, a technical stakeholder often partners with the product owner with feasibility, design, approach, plans, costs, and more.

 Companies face the competing needs of multiple users every day – plagued by limited budgets and tight timelines – while racing to get their products to market.
 When multiple users are interacting with your software product with different needs and perspectives, how do you choose?
 Here’s an example scenario: